 Since CFOs are in an executive position, an outsourced CFO can be just as effective as one that is based at your office building.

 What Are the Main Differences Between a Controller and CFO?

 Now that we are more familiar with the nuances of their roles, what is the real difference between a controller and a CFO?

 The main difference between these two jobs is the range of their focus—CFOs look at the big picture while controllers focus on the minute details of a company’s financial plans.

 Another difference between CFOs and controllers lies in who they manage.
 CFOs are in charge of every employee who works with the company’s finances.
 Controllers only deal with the teams that develop financial reports—they could either manage these teams or simply be a participant.

 Additionally, while the controller is only expected to have a good understanding of the finances of the business, the CFO is expected to also have a good understanding of the business as a whole.

 How Do You Know If You Need a CFO or a Controller?

 If your company wants to ensure its financial reports are accurate, offer more support to bookkeepers and accountants, and create error-free financial processes, you should hire a controller.

-If your company wants to improve collaboration between its financial and executive teams and to refine its overarching financial strategy, you should hire a CFO.
+If your company wants to improve collaboration between its financial and executive teams and refine its overarching financial strategy, you should hire a CFO.